 Customizable Ring Strategies

-Customizable ring strategies allow you to decide how and when devices receive calls.
-This helps route calls efficiently while keeping customers on the line and satisfied.
+Customizable ring strategies let you control how and when devices get incoming calls.
+This helps you route calls in a way that keeps things running smoothly and keeps customers happy.

 These strategies help prevent missed calls while accommodating different workflows and employee availability.